 Names a representative to Friends Peace Teams Council for a term of three years on the recommendation of the Nominating Committee.
 There is no set limit to the number of YM representatives, typically one to three, but there have been as many as four.
 Given the size of New York Yearly Meeting, quarterly and regional meetings are encouraged to consider naming representatives.

 The Council meets face-to-face once a year in the spring, rotating among meetinghouses across the U.S., and has a monthly conference call for about one hour.

-Contributions designated to each of the three initiatives—the African Great Lakes Initiative, Peacebuilding en las Américas, and the Asia West Pacific Initiative—are appreciated.
+Contributions designated to each of the three initiatives—African Great Lakes, Peacebuilding en las Américas, Asia West Pacific Initiative, Toward Right Relationship with Native Peoples, and the Friendly Book Collaborative—are appreciated.
 The named representative may, with approval from WCC, draw on the budget for travel and administrative expenses under the Witness Section.

 Friends Peace Teams is a 501c3 tax deductible organization.
 Checks may be sent to: Friends Peace Teams, 1001 Park Ave., St. Louis, MO 63104, and earmarked to an initiative on the memo line or paid through Paypal over the website http://friendspeaceteams.org/.